Building a healthier feed: Private location trace intersection driven feed recommendations

 Computing these private set intersection cardinalities is fast, requiring only three transmissions as serialized protocol buffers, and can be done with existing open source software~\cite{openminedPSI2022}.
 Once these mobility overlaps are calculated, we can turn to how they can be used to populate a feed.

 To echo the physical-world social capital we're hoping to reinforce, we want the time we see someone's content in the feed to be proportional to the time they're likely to see each other in person.
-At a first pass, it would seem ideal for the probability of Abbey being shown in Brian's feed, $P(A)$, to be proportional to the simple overlap of their locations, $P(A) \propto |T_A \cap T_B|$.
-However, to avoid Abbey gaming the system by sharing all, or a large number of possible geohashes, we need to normalize by the size of Abbey's location set.
-Taking a simple proportion, $\frac{|T_A \cap T_B|}{|T_A|}$, would mean that Abbey is incentivized to share few locations that are highly likely to match, and penalizes sharing high quality data.
+At a first pass, it would seem ideal for the probability of Alice being shown in Bob's feed, $P(A)$, to be proportional to the simple overlap of their locations, $P(A) \propto |T_A \cap T_B|$.
+However, to avoid Alice gaming the system by sharing all, or a large number of possible geohashes, we need to normalize by the size of Alice's location set.
+Taking a simple proportion, $\frac{|T_A \cap T_B|}{|T_A|}$, would mean that Alice is incentivized to share few locations that are highly likely to match, and penalizes sharing high-quality data.
 As such, we normalize by $\sqrt{|T_A|}$ to balance these tradeoffs.
 This gives the simple formula of $P(A) \propto \frac{|T_A \cap T_B|}{\sqrt{|T_A|}}$.
-We don't need to normalize here by the size of Brian's overlap, unless Brian shares different location traces with different friends, which we don't assume to be the case here.
-As an extension, if Brian chooses to iterate through all resolutions of data to match on the highest resolution, added weighting can be applied to high-resolution matches.
-This would in-turn incentivize sharing of more and higher resolution data.

-In general, one benefit of this content ranking paradigm is its ability to incentivize people to share data in an attempt to appear on their friends feeds, helping address the cold-start problem.
-However, even with private set intersections, some people may not want to share any location data as a choice, and it makes sense that these friends should still be included in the feed.
-Adding Laplace smoothing to the above approach would ensure that even those who share no or little data would be included in the feed.
+In general, one benefit of this content ranking paradigm is its ability to incentivize people to share data in an attempt to appear on their friend's feeds, helping address the cold-start problem.
+However, to facilitate seeing friends who post little or no content, Laplace smoothing could be applied to the ranking weighting.